 - You have a medical condition that requires a medical report (see the driving licence form (pdf) for a list of applicable medical conditions)

 National Driver Licence Service (NDLS) offices have reopened but are not operating a drop-in service.
-You can book an appointment to attend an office in person if you are providing an essential service or if you work in an essential retail service.
+You should only book an appointment to attend an office in person if you are providing an essential service or if you work in an essential retail service.

 You can read more about: